TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

-\paragraph*{Video graph} In Tab.~\ref{tab: graph_building}, we provide an analysis for different ways to construct.
+\paragraph*{Video graph} In Tab.~\ref{tab: graph_building}, we provide an analysis for different ways to construct graphs for video.
 For edges, we also consider the minimum and maximum values between the flow and RGB similarities.
 For nodes, a natural baseline is to build a graph for each single frame.
-We can see that the optimal choice is to leverage the average value of the flow and RGB similarities (Eqn.~\ref{eqn:edge}) and build a graph for an entire video.
+We can see that the optimal choice is to use the average value of the flow and RGB similarities (Eqn.~\ref{eqn:edge}) and build a graph for an entire video.